openstack/openstack-manuals/doc/doc-contrib-guide/source/docs-builds.rst

 The build jobs for documentation are stored in the `Project config <https://git.openstack.org/cgit/openstack-infra/project-config>`_ repository.
-The :file:`zuul/layout.yaml` file and the ``jenkins/jobs/manual-jobs.yaml`` or ``jenkins/jobs/api-jobs.yaml`` file(s) contain the build jobs that build to the docs.openstack.org and developer.openstack.org sites, copying built files via FTP.
+The build jobs build to the docs.openstack.org and developer.openstack.org sites, copying built files via FTP.

-The release specific books are built for the currently supported branches (current and previous releases), development happens on the master branch.
+The release-specific guides are built for the currently supported branches (current and previous releases), development happens on the master branch.
-The continuously released books are only built on the master branch.
+The continuously released guides are only built on the master branch.

 Like other projects, the documentation projects use a number of jobs that do automatic testing of patches.

-The current jobs are:
+For openstack-manuals, the current jobs are:

 * openstack-tox-linters
 * build-tox-manual-checkbuild